fenago/rabbitmq-jupyterlab/Lab_8_learning.md

-The error message  tells you that there is something wrong while loading the data from the Mnesia database; however, it doesn\'t give you enough information on the exact cause of the problem.
+The error message  tells you that there is something wrong while loading the data from the Mnesia database; however, it doesn't give you enough information on the exact cause of the problem.
 One thing you can do is that you can simply remove the node database files from the `rabbit@DOMAIN-mnesia` and `rabbit@DOMAIN-plugins-expand` folders that provide the